 Emergency refuge stations form an integral part of an Emergency Response Plan (ERP) within heavy industry.
 Most sites have either portable or fixed refuge chambers.
 Portable refuge chambers can be relocated, but have a limited capacity.
 Permanent refuge chambers, however, are in a fixed location and can generally accommodate larger groups.

 The typical layout of a mine site means most personnel are concentrated in smaller geographical areas.
 For smaller mines, portable refuges can be implemented and relocated alongside the mine’s progress.
 However, with large scale mines, it can be beneficial to have portable refuge chambers complemented by permanent refuge chambers.

-Refuge chambers should be located within a reasonable distance from an active work site.
-Some larger sites may choose to incorporate permanent refuge chambers into their ERP; based on the following:
+Refuge chambers should be located within a reasonable distance from an active worksite.
+Some larger sites may choose to incorporate a permanent refuge chamber into their ERP; based on the following: